 The American people have been lied to.

-Now they're oh, that's right.
+Now they're, oh, that's right.

-Now what they're doing is now they're going into the next layer of hope, false hope for their audiences.
+Now, what they're doing is now they're going into the next layer of hope, false hope for their audiences.

 And here's how you know the New York Times, Washington Post.

-When is that gonna be pulled back?
+When is that going to be pulled back?

-Not one thing at all to do with whether or not it was you could indict, which is current Justice Department policy, a sitting president.
+And it had nothing to do with an issue, as was cited in Barr's letter, not one thing at all to do with whether or not it was you could indict, which is current Justice Department policy, a sitting president.

 That was not a consideration.